+Option iii.
+Representative(s)

-- Having national coverage or networks, - Previous experience working constructively with the government and UN system, - Demonstrated experience serving as a representative, receiving input from, consulting with, and providing feedback to, a wide scope of civil society/Indigenous Peoples organizations; - ii.
-Representative(s) who participated in a UN-REDD Programme scoping and/or formulation mission and sit(s) on a UN-REDD Programme consultative body established as a result of the mission, or; - iii.
-Individual(s) recognized as legitimate representative(s) of a national network of civil society and/or Indigenous Peoples organizations (e.g. the GEF Small Grants National Steering Committee or National Forest Programme Steering Committee) - 3) The 'validation meeting' shall be one step of a wider consultation and engagement strategy which should be documented as an annex to the Programme Document. - 4) The National Joint Programme consultation and engagement strategy should effectively involve Indigenous Peoples and other forest dependent communities, and civil society organizations in all stages, including program design, implementation, and monitoring and evaluation, adhering to the same guiding principles as mentioned above in Part 2.
-In countries that are also developing programs under the Forest Carbon Partnership Facility (FCPF), it is encouraged that the UN-REDD Programme and FCPF undertake one collaborative consultation process.
-See Annex 1 of the Operational Guidance on Best Practice for Consultation. - 5) National Joint Programs should include activities and resources to support ongoing consultation, engagement and partnership to ensure that national UN-REDD activities take into account current priorities and concerns articulated by representatives of Indigenous Peoples and other forest dependent communities. - 6) National Joint Programs are encouraged to assess the impact of UN-REDD Programme activities on land rights and other rights of Indigenous Peoples as contained in the UN Declaration on the Rights of Indigenous Peoples prior to taking decisions on such activities, strictly following FPIC procedures.
+• is an individual(s) recognized as legitimate representative(s) of a national network of civil society and/or Indigenous Peoples' organizations (e.g. the GEF Small Grants National Steering Committee or National Forest Programme Steering Committee)

+- 3) The 'validation meeting8' will be one step of a wider consultation and engagement strategy and will be documented as an annex to the Programme Document. - 4) The National Joint Programme consultation and engagement strategy should effectively involve Indigenous Peoples and other forest dependent communities, and civil society organizations in all stages, including programme design, implementation, and monitoring and evaluation, adhering to the same guiding principles as mentioned in Part 2.
+In countries that are also developing programmes under the Forest Carbon Partnership Facility (FCPF), it is encouraged that the UN-REDD Programme and FCPF undertake one collaborative consultation process.
+See Annex 1 of the Operational Guidance on Best Practice for Consultation. - 5) National Joint Programmes should include activities and resources to support ongoing consultation, engagement and partnership to ensure that national UN-REDD activities take into account current priorities and concerns articulated by representatives of Indigenous Peoples and other forest dependent communities. - 6) As addressed in the UN Declaration on the Rights of Indigenous Peoples and ensuring FPIC, National Joint Programmes will assess the impact of UN-REDD Programme activities on Indigenous Peoples' and other forest dependent communities' rights prior to taking decisions on such activities.

-Transparency & Accountability
+Transparency and Accountability

-- 7) Outcome documents from consultations such as meeting minutes, reports, work plans, and roadmaps for implementation should be circulated to Indigenous Peoples' organizations for an assessment of their accuracy, should be publicly accessible, and reflected, as appropriate, in National Joint Program Documents, on the UN-REDD website, and submitted to the Policy Board annually. - 8) The Resident Coordinator shall distribute annual reports on UN-REDD Programme activities to Indigenous Peoples and civil society networks through the Indigenous Peoples representative on the National UN-REDD Steering Committee in order to ensure transparency and accountability. - 9) The Resident Coordinator is responsible for ensuring that the National Joint Program abides by the UN's Standards and Declarations.
+- 7) Outcome documents from consultations such as meeting minutes, reports, work plans, and roadmaps for implementation should be: i) circulated to Indigenous Peoples' organizations for an assessment of their accuracy, ii) publicly accessible, and iii) reflected, as appropriate, in i) National Joint Programme documents, ii) on the UN-REDD website, and submitted to the Policy Board annually. - 8) The UN Resident Coordinator will distribute annual reports on UN-REDD Programme activities to Indigenous Peoples and civil society networks through the Indigenous Peoples' and other forest dependent community's representative on the National UN-REDD Steering Committee in order to ensure transparency and accountability. - 9) The UN Resident Coordinator is responsible for ensuring that the National Joint Programme abides by the UN's Standards and Declarations.
 As an additional safeguard, a complaint mechanism (to be elaborated in more detail and build upon existing grievance mechanisms, where they exist) will be established by the Technical Secretariat to ensure that activities supported by the UN-REDD Programme do not result in the violation or erosion of the rights of Indigenous Peoples and other forest dependent communities.
 The procedure and contact information for making complaints will be posted on the UN-REDD Programme website.